In this article, we provide a summary of the residence permit for foreigners in China.

 New policies related to resident permits

-In 2015, new policies related to resident permits have been implemented by the Ministry of Public Security in Shanghai, which is much more convenient.
-The new policies consist of five modifications.
-I highlight them in the sections below.
+In 2015, new policies related to resident permits were implemented by the Ministry of Public Security in Shanghai, which is much more convenient.
+The new policies consist of five modifications highlighted in the sections below.

 Expert residence permit and green card